darellanodev/gif-tower-defense/README.md

 ### Next tasks

-- Fixes:

-  - [x] Fix the MagicUFO

 - Code improvements:

-  - [x] Use PathMovement in Enemy class
-  - [x] Extract enemy creation and instances manager to their own classes
-  - [x] Create an instance manager, like the Enemy class, for:
-    - [x] MagicFireball
-    - [x] MagicIceball
-    - [x] MagicUFO
-  - [ ] Extract class for collision for MagicFireball and MagicIceBall
+  - [ ] Extract class for collision from MagicFireball and MagicIceBall

 - The player can: